Hot Topics

 Early Warning Signals

-• Discrepancies in payroll submissions between home and host country
+• Discrepancies in payroll submissions between home and host country.

 • Conflicting internal communications about assignment start/end dates or workdays outside of assignment host location